patagonaa/surron-light-bee/README.md

 ![6-pin bms connector on the battery with tab at the bottom](./images/battery-bms-connector.jpg)

-The connector can be found under multiple names, but seem to be (clones of?)
+The connectors can be found under multiple names, but they are (clones of?)
 Furukawa RFW-series connectors[^bms-connector-datasheet].
 - Battery side: `FW-C-6M-B` / `DJ7061Y-2.3-11`
 - Bike side: `FW-C-6F-B` / `DJ7061Y-2.3-21`